beroset/docker_dss/README.md

             --help              print this help and exit
-            --podman            use Podman as the container engine --docker            use Docker as the container engine --nocache           build without using existing cached images --logfile log       log details to log file
+            --podman            use Podman as the container engine --docker            use Docker as the container engine --distro dist       only test the specified distro --nocache           build without using existing cached images --logfile log       log details to log file

 As shown above, the `testall.sh` program takes an option to specify which container engine is used.
-It also has options for building without using the existing cached images and for logging all build steps to a log file.
+It also has options for building without using the existing cached images, for logging all build steps to a log file and for selecting just a single distro to use instead of all of them.
 If no options are specified, Podman is used by default, using cached images and without a log file.